King Charles III Charitable Fund: Qatari donations

 In June 2022, The Times reported that between 2011 and 2015 King Charles accepted €3 million in cash from the Prime Minister of Qatar, Hamad bin Jassim bin Jaber Al Thani.
 The funds were said to be in the form of €500 notes, handed over in person in three tranches, in a suitcase, holdall and Fortnum & Mason carrier bags.
 Charles' meetings with Al Thani did not appear in the Court Circular.
 Coutts collected the cash and each payment was deposited into the accounts of The Prince of Wales's Charitable Fund.
 Fawcett's salary in this fund was 95,000 GBP per annum.
-A Clarence House spokesperson stated that the appropriate covenants were carried out, and it was the "donor's choice" to make the donations in cash, after which the trustees "discussed the governance and donor relationship" and the auditors "signed off on the donation after a specific enquiry during the audit".
+A Clarence House spokesperson stated that the appropriate covenants were carried out, and it was the "donor's choice" to make the donations in cash, after which the trustees "discussed the governance and donor relationship" and the auditors "signed off on the donation after a specific inquiry during the audit".
 There is no evidence that the payments were illegal or that it was not intended for the money to go to the charity.
 The Charity Commission announced they would review the information and determine if "there is any role for the Commission in this matter".
 In July 2022, the Charity Commission announced that they would not be launching an investigation into the donations as the information submitted had provided "sufficient assurance" that due diligence had taken place.